timdewild/matnimation/examples/oscillating_particle/tutorial_oscillating_particle.md

 y_particle = np.sin(time_array)
 ```

+> [!NOTE]
-In `time_array`, we chose the number of timesteps `N_timesteps` to be 60, which means that the final animation will contain 60 frames in total.
+> In `time_array`, we chose the number of timesteps `N_timesteps` to be 60, which means that the final animation will contain 60 frames in total.
 At a later stage, when we construct the `Animation` object, we will set the time `interval` between each frame.
 The total duration of the rendered animation will then be `N_timesteps * interval`.